DEVSENSE/phptools-docs/blog/2019/03/factors-to-consider-when-choosing-your-php-development-tool.md

 ﻿/*
-Title: 6 factors to consider when choosing a PHP developing tool
+Title: 6 core factors to consider when choosing a PHP developing tool
 Description: 6 factors to consider when choosing a PHP developing tool
 Template: blog
 Author: DEVSENSE